dbt-labs/docs.getdbt.com/website/docs/reference/dbt-commands.md

 | [snapshot](/reference/commands/snapshot) | Executes "snapshot" jobs defined in a project |  ❌ | All tools <br /> All [supported versions](/docs/dbt-versions/core) |
 | [source](/reference/commands/source) | Provides tools for working with source data (including validating that sources are "fresh") | ✅ | All tools<br /> All [supported versions](/docs/dbt-versions/core) |
 | [test](/reference/commands/test) | Executes tests defined in a project  |  ✅ | All tools <br /> All [supported versions](/docs/dbt-versions/core) |
-Note, the [`--version`](/reference/commands/version) flag displays the installed dbt Core or dbt Cloud CLI version.
+Note, use the [`--version`](/reference/commands/version) flag to display the installed dbt Core or dbt Cloud CLI version.
 (Not applicable for the dbt Cloud IDE).
 Available on all [supported versions](/docs/dbt-versions/core).
 </VersionBlock>

 <VersionBlock lastVersion="1.5">